daj0606/SoftwareDevelopmentWarpSystem/README.md

 HW2 - Dallas Jackson: Added JavaDoc comments for Warp, Channels, and ChannelAnalysis

-HW2 - Benjamin Kleiman: Added JavaDoc comments for ProgramVisualization, VisualizationFactory, and WorkLoad

 HW3 - Dallas Jackson: Created JUnit tests for all the required methods in Channels.java.
 Also fixed the error that was described by the assignment in the getChannelsSet method, which previously returned a copy of the HashSet which could cause removals to be lost and lead to channel conflicts.
 This code was changed such that instead of returning a copy, it returned the actual object.

-HW3 - Benjamin Kleiman: Created JUnit tests for all the required methods in WorkLoad.java.
-No errors were encountered.

 HW4 - Dallas Jackson: Added UML models Visualizaiton.uml, Workload.uml, and Channel.uml, also added getChannelAnalysisTable method to ChannelAnalysis